P. J. Fleck: 2021 season

-In his fifth season, Fleck led the Golden Gophers to the program's fourth nine-win season since 1905, finishing 9-4 overall with a 6-3 record in Big Ten play.
+In his fifth season, Fleck led the Golden Gophers to the program's fourth nine-win season since 1905, finishing 9–4 overall with a 6–3 record in Big Ten play.
 It is the seventh time in program history the Gophers won six or more conference games in a season.

-Minnesota opened the season with a 45-31 loss to #4-ranked Ohio State.
+Minnesota opened the season with a 45–31 loss to #4-ranked Ohio State.
 Mohamed Ibrahim, the reigning Big Ten Running Back of the Year, was sidelined for the rest of the year after suffering a torn Achilles tendon in the season opener.
-After back-to-back wins over Miami (Ohio) and Colorado, the Gophers dropped a 14-10 loss at home to Bowling Green, who entered the game as 30.5-point underdogs.
+After back-to-back wins over Miami (Ohio) and Colorado, the Gophers dropped a 14–10 loss at home to Bowling Green, who entered the game as 30.5-point underdogs.
 The loss also snapped Minnesota's streak of 21 straight non-conference wins.
 The Gophers bounced back to win four straight Big Ten games before suffering losses to Illinois and #20-ranked Iowa.
 Minnesota beat Indiana on the road the following week before hosting #14-ranked Wisconsin in the regular season finale.
-The Gophers upset the Badgers, 23-13, to re-claim Paul Bunyan's Axe and deny Wisconsin a trip to the Big Ten Championship Game, opening the door for Iowa to claim the Big Ten West division title outright.
+The Gophers upset the Badgers, 23–13, to re-claim Paul Bunyan's Axe and deny Wisconsin a trip to the Big Ten Championship Game, opening the door for Iowa to claim the Big Ten West division title outright.

-Minnesota defeated West Virginia, 18-6, in the Guaranteed Rate Bowl for their ninth win of the season.
+Minnesota defeated West Virginia, 18–6, in the Guaranteed Rate Bowl for their ninth win of the season.

 2022 season

-In Fleck's sixth season at Minnesota, the Golden Gophers finished the season with a 9-4 record, marking the program's third nine-win season in four years.
+In Fleck's sixth season at Minnesota, the Golden Gophers finished the season with a 9–4 record, marking the program's third nine-win season in four years.

-Minnesota opened the season 3-0 with wins over New Mexico State, Western Illinois, and Colorado, before traveling to East Lansing to face Michigan State.
-After defeating the Spartans, 34-7, the Gophers were ranked #21 in the AP Top 25 before suffering their first setback of the season in a 20-10 loss at home to Purdue.
+Minnesota opened the season 3–0 with wins over New Mexico State, Western Illinois, and Colorado, before traveling to East Lansing to face Michigan State.
+After defeating the Spartans, 34–7, the Gophers were ranked #21 in the AP Top 25 before suffering their first setback of the season in a 20–10 loss at home to Purdue.
 The loss to the Boilermakers was the start of a three-game skid for Minnesota, followed by road losses to #24 Illinois and #16 Penn State.
-The Gophers bounced back with a 31-0 win over Rutgers but the following week found themselves trailing Nebraska, 10-0, at halftime.
-Redshirt freshman Athan Kaliakmanis took over at quarterback in the second half and rallied the Gophers to a 20-13 comeback win over the Cornhuskers.
-Kalikamanis started the final three games of the regular season, a stretch that included wins over Northwestern and Wisconsin and a 13-10 loss to Iowa.
-Minnesota's win over the Badgers marked their first back-to-back wins over their border rival since 1993-94.
+The Gophers bounced back with a 31–0 win over Rutgers but the following week found themselves trailing Nebraska, 10–0, at halftime.
+Redshirt freshman Athan Kaliakmanis took over at quarterback in the second half and rallied the Gophers to a 20–13 comeback win over the Cornhuskers.
+Kaliakmanis started the final three games of the regular season, a stretch that included wins over Northwestern and Wisconsin and a 13–10 loss to Iowa.
+Minnesota's win over the Badgers marked their first back-to-back wins over their border rival since 1993–94.

-The Gophers defeated Syracuse, 28-20, in the Pinstripe Bowl for their ninth win of the season.
+The Gophers defeated Syracuse, 28–20, in the Pinstripe Bowl for their ninth win of the season.